Battle of the Camping Sofas: Outwell v Outdoor Revolution Review – Updated for 2021

 Price: £99 (Newquay Camping)

-Looks-wise, there isn’t a whole lot to choose between these two, other than the Campese logo.
-Weight wise the only difference is the pump – Outwell comes with a built in pump, whereas the Campese requires an air pump.
+Even when sat together, there isn’t a whole lot to choose between these two, other than the Campese logo which defines one from the other.
+Weight wise the only difference is the pump – Outwell comes with a built in pump, whereas the Outdoor Revolution Campese requires an air pump.
 Spec wise, that’s really the only major difference.

-We also bought the matching footstools, and the Outwell footstool is considerably bigger, however, inflating the footstool requires connecting it to the sofa, which is fiddly and while it’s not too onerous in the garden, would really wind me up if we were in the outdoors.
+We also bought the matching footstools, where there is a difference – the Outwell footstool is considerably bigger, however, inflating the footstool requires connecting it to the sofa, which is fiddly and while it’s not too onerous in the garden, would really wind me up if we were in the outdoors.

 The Overnight Test